In Alberta, citizens elect school boards to act for the legislature in their local schools and communities.

 Sturgeon Public School Division’s Board of Trustees is responsible for outstanding work that benefits our schools and communities.
 Our trustees act as advocates to ensure students throughout the division receive the best possible educational opportunities.
 They play a vital role in managing the affairs of the division.
 As elected officials, they're accountable to the community they serve and are responsible for overseeing and directing the operations of the school division.

-Through the School Act, Alberta’s legislature has delegated some authority for governance of education to school boards.
-As statutory corporations, school boards have obligations to perform and they have powers to carry out these tasks.
-Once passed, the new Education Act will allow for more local decision making through added flexibility.
+The new Education Act allows for more local decision making through added flexibility.
 The new Act provides more discretion in how boards fulfill their responsibilities to the community.

 Our Board of Trustees is granted many types of authority to enable it to fulfill its mandate to provide kindergarten to Grade 12 education within our jurisdiction.
 These powers relate to providing educational services.